By Paul Wright

-Built after the slum clearances of the 1960s Hulme was a radical departure from the usual two up two down social housing of previous decades.
+Built after the slum clearances of the 1960s, the crescents, deck access flats and maisonettes were a radical departure from the usual two up two down social housing of previous decades.

-Hulme also housed its own independent arts cinema in the shape of The Aaben, leading the way for Arthouse cinema in Manchester long before the city centre’s Cornerhouse.
+Hulme even housed its own independent arts cinema at the time, in the shape of The Aaben, an old cinema with an impressive interior which led the way for Arthouse cinema in Manchester, long before the city centre’s Cornerhouse arrived.